OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

    - Player can arrange their Lineup and Bench (move Units between slots).
    - Player can merge compatible Units (temporary for this battle).
    - Player can equip/use Items.
-   - Phase ends when player clicks the "End Phase" button.
+   - Phase ends when player clicks the "End Turn" button.

 3. **COMBAT_PHASE**:
    - Both Player's and Enemy's Units automatically attack each other.